Using MCP to Read API Docs

 Read the P2P.ORG API documentation using our MCP server

-P2P.ORG hosts a remote MCP server at https://docs.p2p.org/mcp.
-Configure your AI development tools to connect to this server.
-If your APIs require authentication, you can pass in headers via query parameters or however headers are configured in your MCP client.
+P2P.ORG hosts a remote MCP server at this URL.
+Configure your AI development tools to connect to this server:

 {